Women's professional sports: Early history

+Contemporary era

 Beginning in the late 1960s, a few women gained enough recognition for their athletic talent and social acceptance as role models to earn a living playing sports.
 Most of these were in the United States.
 Among them was Joan Weston, a roller derby star who was once the highest-paid female in sports, but she was the exception rather than the rule.

 Things began to change in 1973 when Billie Jean King won "the Battle of the Sexes" and cracked the glass ceiling on pay for female athletes.
 Other players, like Martina Navratilova, broke through that ceiling as well, decreasing the gap between women and men athletes' pay on a regular basis rather than occasionally.

 Even now, in the 21st century, most professional women's athletes around the world receive very little notoriety or pay compared to men.
 Life acknowledged the importance of King's achievement in 1990 by naming her one of the "100 Most Important Americans of the 20th Century."

-Associations

-United Women's Sports LLC (UWS) is a professional sports company founded in 2016 in Providence, Rhode Island, United States.
-Operating women's professional sports leagues as a financially sustainable sports entertainment product, UWS works toward raising awareness of women in sports.
-Part of its mission also includes providing opportunities for women to work in sports, including disciplines such as marketing, on-air, production, operations, and finance.

-Founded by Digit Murphy, she serves as Chief Executive Officer, while Aronda Kirby, a former General Manager with the Boston Blades, holds the title of Chief Operations Officer.
-Their first venture involved lacrosse, with the launch of UWLX taking place in the summer of 2016.
-In the aftermath of the inaugural season, the Long Island Sound emerged as league champions.

-In addition to the UWLX, Murphy and Kirby are both co-founders of the Play It Forward Sports Foundation, with the goal of advancing gender equity in sports at all levels of play.
-With the objective of providing more opportunities for women in sports as professional athletes, coaches, and managers, the model for Play It Forward Sports also allows female athletes a chance to participate in the community by educating, training, and mentoring young female athletes, providing them with earning potential.

-Athlete ambassadors for Play It Forward include Molly Schaus, along with tennis players Neha Uberoi and Shikha Uberoi.
-In addition, Schaus is part of the Foundation's Board, which includes Valarie Gelb, Debbie Mckay, and John Mayers.